Manchester, Maryland: History

-Manchester was the home of one of the first colleges in Carroll County when, in 1858, Irving College, named after poet Washington Irving, was established by Dr. Ferdinand Dieffenbach.
-During the Civil War the success of the school was greatly hampered by the death of Dr. Dieffenbach and the low number of young men returning from the front lines.
-The school changed its name to Irving Institute in 1886 and finally ceased operation by 1893.
+Manchester was the site of one of Carroll County's early colleges.
+Irving College, named for Washington Irving, was established in 1858 by Dr. Ferdinand Dieffenbach.
+The school was affected by the Civil War and by Dieffenbach's death, later became Irving Institute in 1886, and closed by 1893.

-During the American Civil War, Manchester was used as a camping area for the Union Sixth Army Corps under General John Sedgwick on July 1, 1863.
-The next day, the army made its march to the Battle of Gettysburg.
+During the American Civil War, Manchester served as a camping area for the Union Sixth Army Corps under General John Sedgwick on July 1, 1863.
+The corps marched toward Gettysburg the following day.

-Manchester has had three newspapers.
-The first, called the Manchester Gazette, began publishing weekly in 1870 and ceased in 1872.
-The second went into print on December 11, 1880, and was called the Manchester Enterprise, and in 1888 the Telephone Messenger was established.
+Manchester has had several local newspapers.
+The Manchester Gazette began weekly publication in 1870 and ceased in 1872.
+The Manchester Enterprise began publication on December 11, 1880, and the Telephone Messenger was established in 1888.